 Phase 3: Architectural Design

-At this stage, the design specifications are documented and reviewed by appropriate technical and business stakeholders.
-Evaluate design choices against the risk, opportunities, practical modalities, and constraints.
+Next, the appropriate technical and business stakeholders document, review, and evaluate the design specifications and choices against the risk, opportunities, practical modalities, and constraints.

 Phase 4: Software Development

 Implementation follows the design phase.
 Several independent teams and individuals collaborate on feature development and coding activities.
-Individual developers may build their own codebase within the development environment before merging it with the collaborating teams in a common build environment.
+Frequently, individual developers will build their own codebase within the development environment, then merge it with the collaborating teams in a common build environment.

 Phase 5: Testing

 In this phase, you’ll use testing to:

 - Discover and identify potential issues to fix or address

 Testing teams develop a test plan based on the predefined software requirements.
 The testing plan should: